AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 }
 ```

-### data-sly-use Attribute {#data-sly-use-attribute}
+### `data-sly-use` Attribute {#data-sly-use-attribute}

 The `data-sly-use` attribute is used to initialize the use-class within your HTL code.
-In our example, the `data-sly-use` attribute declares that we want to use the class `Info`.
-We can use just the local name of the class because we are using a local install (having placed the Java source file is in the same folder as the HTL file).
-If we were using a bundle install we would have to specify the fully qualified class name.
+In this example, the `data-sly-use` attribute declares that the class `Info` is used.
+In this case, you can use just the local name of the class because you are using a local install (having placed the Java source file in the same folder as the HTL file).
+If you were using a bundle install, you would have to specify the fully qualified class name.

 Note the usage in this `/apps/my-example/component/info/info.html` example.